KnowledgeCaptureAndDiscovery/somef/README.md

 - A download size limit in MB [**optional, default 200**].
 SOMEF skips repository archives larger than this limit.
 Increase it if you need to process large repositories.
 You can also override it with the `--download-limit` parameter in the `describe` command.

-If you want somef to be automatically configured (without GitHUb authentication key and using the default classifiers) just type:
+If you want SOMEF to be automatically configured (without any tokens and using the default classifiers) just type:

 ```bash
 somef configure -a